rmcgrath050/Learning-Journal/Module 8 - Data integration techniques/2.Data pipeline workflow management/Elearning.md

 These tools take the logic, timing, and tracking of your pipeline and wrap them in a controllable system.
 They’re like a mission control centre for your data jobs: monitoring execution, handling dependencies, retrying failed tasks, and visualising the flow of operations.
 They don’t just run jobs - they manage workflows as code.

+Here are the key capabilities shared by most orchestration tools:
+- Define workflows using code or configuration (usually Python or YAML).
+- Schedule tasks to run at specific times or when triggered by an event.
+- Manage dependencies so tasks run only when prerequisites are complete.
+- Retry on failure or send alerts if things go wrong.
+- Provide visual dashboards for monitoring task status, logs, and history.
+- Track state, so workflows resume gracefully if interrupted.

+##### Apache airflow
+- Industry standard in many organisations, with a strong community and plugin support.
+- Workflows are defined as Directed Acyclic Graphs (DAGs) in Python.
+- Well-suited to batch processing and ETL-style pipelines.
+- Built-in UI for tracking and retrying tasks.
+- Can feel heavyweight or complex for smaller pipelines.

+## L.3 Techniques for optimising data workflows

+##### Question : how to optomise a late dahboard?
+- first step understanding where the delay occurs
+- could be due to single slow task, waiting on a dependancy, are tasks running in sequence when they should be parallel?

+##### 3 Key techniques for workflow optimisation
+- Parrallelism and concurrency, can run tasks parrall without increasing complexity.
+Eg Downloading five files in sequence might take 10 minutes.
+In parallel, it could take 2–3 minutes depending on bandwidth.
+(Better use of CPU)
+- Caching Intermediate Results , if parts of workflow dont change can cache results rather than regenerating each time, speeds up pipeline and avoids redundant computation.
+Can use task decorators or checkpints  ( availble in conposer tools like prefect) to reuse cached outputs when input data hasnt changed
+-